rocwg/note-kotlin/docs/tool-kotlin/03-Defining-and-calling-functions.md

 ### 3.5.2 Regular expressions and triple-quoted strings

-Let’s look at another example with two different implementations: the first one will use extensions on String, and the second will work with regular expressions.
-Your task will be to parse a file’s full path name into its

-components: a directory, a filename, and an extension.
+Let’s look at another example with two different implementations: the first one will use extensions on `String`, and the second will work with regular expressions.
+Your task will be to parse a file’s full path name into its components: a directory, a filename, and an extension.
 The Kotlin standard library contains functions to get the substring before (or after) the first (or the last) occurrence of the given delimiter.
 Here’s how you can use them to solve this task (also see 3.4).

 Figure 3.4.
 Splitting a path into a directory, a filename, and a file extension by using the substringBeforeLast and substringAfterLast functions
 ![img_12.png](img/0img_12.png)

-Listing 3.10.
-Using String extensions for parsing paths
+::: info Listing 3.10.
+Using `String` extensions for parsing paths

 ```kotlin
 fun parsePath(path: String) {